Pursue a Doctor of Optometry Degree

 Research Opportunities

-SUNY Optometry’s research fellowships, offered through the Graduate Center for Vision Research, give optometry students hands-on experience in basic, translational, and clinical vision research.
+SUNY Optometry’s research fellowships, offered through the Graduate Center for Vision Research, give optometry students on the NYC campus hands-on experience in basic, translational, and clinical vision research.
 No prior research experience needed—just a drive to learn, think critically, and contribute to the future of patient care.
 Open to students who have completed their first or second year in an accredited optometry program.

-Other research opportunities include joint programs for OD/MS, OD/PHD, and working with experts through the Clinical Vision Research Center.
+Other NYC research opportunities include joint programs for OD/MS, OD/PHD, and working with experts through the Clinical Vision Research Center.

 See the SUNY Optometry Difference